KamoliddinIbrohimov/profiles-rest-api/README.md

 Here's what I did in this repository:<br/>
 ✅Create,update,delete & manage user profile<br/>
+❕If you want to test, click on the picture👇<br/>
 <a href="http://139.59.140.92/api/hello-view/" target='blank'><img height="600px" src="https://user-images.githubusercontent.com/104998959/210186604-31fe9705-7d37-46a8-a907-d3e553f7e930.png" alt="Kamoliddin" align = "center"/></a>